 2007 - Rosie O'Donnell's turbulent tenure on The View ends after she has one last on-screen outburst.

-2010 - The second Sex & the City movie opens and moviegoers are subjected to a cringeworthy performance of Single Ladies by Liza Minelli at Stanford and Anthony's wedding.
+2010 - The second Sex & the City movie opens and moviegoers are subjected to a cringeworthy performance of Single Ladies by Liza Minnelli at Stanford and Anthony's wedding.

 1993 - Vienna holds its first "Life Ball", which becomes Europe's premier AIDS charity event.

-2000 - TIME Magazine publishes a cover story titled, "What Esctasy Does to Your Brain."
+2000 - TIME Magazine publishes a cover story titled, "What Ecstasy Does to Your Brain."

 1985 - Former L.A.
 Dodger baseball player Glenn Burke, whose career was derailed because he was gay, dies of AIDS at the age of 42.

 1986 - Fashion designer Perry Ellis dies of AIDS at the age of 46.